2raj2raj/bitcoin-educational-content/courses/eco204/en.md

 - Consumer Price Index (CPI): The CPI is structured in a way that underestimates inflation, which can give a distorted picture of the inflationary reality.

 - Sectoral Absorption: Monetary injection into sectors capable of absorbing it does not always lead to inflation.
-The main example is the US military-industrial complex, which can absorb large sums of money without causing inflation.
+A notable example is the US military-industrial complex, which can absorb large sums of money without triggering inflation.

 - Case of Japan: Despite significant money printing, inflation remains low in Japan because funds are often saved or invested in real estate or stock markets.
 These sectors absorb the printed money, and the CPI does not necessarily reflect price increases in these areas.
-- Correlation between Monetary Printing and Markets: It is observed that the curves of real estate and stock markets often follow monetary printing, indicating where the printed money is directed.
+- Correlation between Monetary Printing and Markets.
+It is observed that the curves of real estate and stock markets often follow monetary printing, indicating where the printed money is directed.
 - Monetary Reserves of Banks: When printed money remains on the balance sheets of banks and does not circulate in the economy, it does not cause inflation.
 This is illustrated by the example of 2008, where printed money largely remained on the balance sheets of banks, delaying the inflationary impact.

 - Weimar Republic: This historical period shows how economic uncertainty led to hoarding of money, delaying inflation.
 However, once confidence was restored and money was spent, inflation exploded.